 Ministerial Intervention

-The Minister is not legally obligated to intervene, but they can make a decision that is more favourable to the visa applicant if they believe it is in the public’s interest to do so.
+Under the Migration Act 1958, the Minister for Home Affairs holds the authority of Ministerial Intervention, which empowers them to intervene and replace a decision made by the Administrative Review Tribunal (ART) on an individual’s migration case.
+The Minister is not legally obligated to intervene, but they can make a decision that is more favourable to the visa applicant if they believe it is in the public interest to do so.
+It must also be considered a unique and exceptional case.

-Ministerial Intervention: When Does It Not Apply?
+When Does Ministerial Intervention Not Apply?

 Ministerial Intervention is not available in the following circumstances:

-- there is no review decision by a merits review tribunal
+- There is no review decision by a merits review tribunal;

-- a Minister has already intervened to grant a visa
+- A minister has already intervened to grant a visa;

-- a tribunal has found that it does not have jurisdiction to review a decision
+- A tribunal has found that it does not have jurisdiction to review a decision;

-- a tribunal has found that the review application was made outside the time limits
+- A tribunal has found that the review application was made outside the time limits

 Examples of Ministerial Intervention: